flagbug/Lager/Readme.md

 With the sixth parameter you can validate user input.
 It takes a function that returns a `bool` and provides the value that the user has entered.
 Return true, and the value will be saved, return false and the value will be discarded.

+Xamarin.iOS

+Lager supports Xamarin.iOS, but there are no special bindings like the Android version has.
+This is simply because I have no Xamarin.iOS license.

+You may be able to leverage ReactiveUI bindings to bind a setting to an iOS setting, but I don't know how settings work in iOS.
+Anybody that submits a PR with support for this is welcome!